The-Monkeys-and-MAUD/WordPress-Any-Word-Search/README.txt

 == Installation ==

-1. Extract the wordpress-any-word-search folder into the `/wp-content/plugins/` directory
+1. Extract the any-word-search folder into the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==